 - Interviews: Interviews will scheduled February 6 through March 30

 - Selection Committee: The Committee will meet the first week of April

-- Student Notification: All students selection decisions will be sent out April 15.
+- Student Notification: All decisions will be sent out by April 15

 - Deadline for Acceptance: All students who are selected for the program, must accept their space in writing no later than April 30.

 The BS-MD Selection Committee will select students from applicants who apply using the online supplemental application process.
 At the time of admission to the BS-MD program, students receive a provisional acceptance to the University of Nevada School of Medicine.
 All students are required to successfully complete all the undergraduate requirements.